destroyedlolo/Mer-de-Glace/README.md

 * `rootDirectory=` the root directory of document to track
 * `DBFile=` where the state backup is stored

+> [!TIP]
-:bulb: Different data kinds (photo, music, films) ?
-Run a **MerDeGlaced** for each of them, using customized configuration file with dedicated rootDirectory, DBFile and rendez-vous.
+> Different kinds of data (photos, music, films) ?
+Run a **MerDeGlaced** for each of them using a customized configuration file with dedicated rootDirectory, DBFile and rendez-vous.

 ### 2- Start MerDeGlaced

 `MerDeGlaced &`

+> [!NOTE]
-Notez-bien : loading an existing backup for large amount of data may be long.
-Add verbosity **-v** to know when application is ready.
-Alternatively, the "*rendez-vous*" socket is created only when the deamon is ready.
+> Notez-bien : loading an existing backup for a large amount of data may be long.
+Add verbosity **-v** to know when the application is ready.
+Alternatively, the "*rendez-vous*" socket is created only when the daemon is ready.

 ### 3- use MdG to communicate